Vincent Long Van Nguyen: Views

-Addressing the National Council of priests on 30 August 2017, Long said church culture had contributed to the sex abuse crisis, that the Church needed "a new wine in new wineskins, not a merely cosmetic change or worse, a retreat into restorationism" and explained that "The new wine of God's unconditional love, boundless mercy, radical inclusivity and equality needs to be poured into new wineskins of humility, mutuality, compassion and powerlessness.
+Addressing the National Council of priests on 30 August 2017, Long said church culture had contributed to the sex abuse crisis, that the church needed "a new wine in new wineskins, not a merely cosmetic change or worse, a retreat into restorationism" and explained that "The new wine of God's unconditional love, boundless mercy, radical inclusivity and equality needs to be poured into new wineskins of humility, mutuality, compassion and powerlessness.
 The old wineskins of triumphalism, authoritarianism and supremacy, abetted by clerical power, superiority, and rigidity, are breaking."
 He downplayed the significance of the number of vocations, saying: "The strength of our mission does not depend on a cast of thousands.
 Quality, not quantity, marks our presence.
 It is substance and not the size of the group that makes the difference.
 Hence, this time of diminishment can be a blessing in disguise as it makes us reliant less on ourselves but rather on the power of God."

-In the weeks preceding the Australian Marriage Law Postal Survey, Long was one of only two Australian bishops who did not advise Catholics to oppose the legalization of same-sex marriage.
+In the weeks preceding the Australian Marriage Law Postal Survey, Long was one of only two Australian bishops who did not advise Catholics to oppose the legalisation of same-sex marriage.
 He wrote in a pastoral letter on 13 September 2017 that each person was free to make an individual decision.
-He pointed out that the position of the Church that "marriage is a natural institution established by God to be a permanent union between one man and one woman" was unchanged and that the referendum did not address the Church's understanding of the sacramental nature of marriage.
-He compared it to the way the legalization of divorce left Church law unchanged.
-He advised that the referendum was a time for "community discernment" as well: "It should be an opportunity for us to witness to our deep commitment to the ideal of Christian marriage.
+He pointed out that the position of the church that "marriage is a natural institution established by God to be a permanent union between one man and one woman" was unchanged and that the plebiscite did not address the church's understanding of the sacramental nature of marriage.
+He compared it to the way the legalisation of divorce left church law unchanged.
+He advised that the plebiscite was a time for "community discernment" as well: "It should be an opportunity for us to witness to our deep commitment to the ideal of Christian marriage.
 But it should also be an opportunity for us to listen to what the Spirit is saying through the signs of the times."
 He noted that some Catholics themselves were attracted to members of the same sex or were emotionally attached to those who are: "they are torn between their love for the Church and their love for their same-sex attracted child, grandchild, sibling, cousin, friend or neighbor."
 He also noted that apart from the survey the Church needed to show more respect than it had for LGBT people, "affirming their dignity and accompanying them on our common journey towards the fullness of life and love in God".